Other Production Options

 The User Portal is designed to enable end users to do the following tasks:

-View and manage workflow tasks, introduced in the next section.
+View and manage workflow tasks.

 Send messages to other users of the User Portal, as seen in the upper left corner of the previous figure.